lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 Two of the DDFs are close to the celestial equator (have declinations near zero), and so are particularly beneficial for the detection of Solar System objects.
 Field revisit rates, which are driven by the needs of Solar System science, are on average 33 minutes apart.
-The baseline v3.0 observing strategy also contains a twilight survey for near-Earth asteroids (NEOs).
+The baseline v3.0 observing strategy also contains a twilight survey for near-Earth objects (NEOs).

 .. _Data-Products-DP0-3-Data-Simulation-Objects: